 No comments were received from stakeholders.

-During the presentation section for the community, Brascarbon explained all concerns and questions raised about the CDM project.
+During the presentation section, Brascarbon explained all concerns and questions raised about the CDM project.
 The minutes of the section can be found at Brascarbon.

 Annex 1 CONTACT INFORMATION ON PARTICIPANTS IN THE PROJECT ACTIVITY